 Everyone is your mirror.
-This is the greatest of all relationship secrets and the only one you need to understand to transform all your relationships.
+This is the greatest relationship secret and the only one you need to understand to transform all your relationships.
 Here it is again: every single person in your life is your mirror.
 What this means is that others are always reflecting parts of your consciousness back to you, allowing you to see yourself, to grow and to change your beliefs about who you are and about other people.
 And when you do, your relationships will also positively change.
 The qualities you most admire in others are part of your consciousness and the same goes for the qualities you dislike.
 This means that to change anything in your relationships, you must be the change you want to see.

 It is certainly no secret that the majority of your intimate relationships tend to be similar if not identical in their result.
 Surely you have noticed how the overall experience and outcome of each of your relationships seem to remain the same no matter how many times the face changes.
 If you struggle in your relationships then the repetition of the same challenges, the same frustrations and the same insecurities leave you despondent and even reluctant to try again.
 Understanding that everyone is your mirror is the most powerful and fastest route to positively changing your relationships, and it all starts with your beliefs about relationships.

 Your past experiences of relationships have created your core beliefs, whether you are aware of them or not, about what it means to be in a relationship and about other people.
-Your first relationship experiences include what you heard as a child, the music you listened to, the books you read, the relationships you saw between other people and countless other sources.
+Your first relationship experiences include what you heard as a child, the music you listened to, the books you read, the relationships you saw between your parents or guardians and those between other people and countless other sources.
 The more all these moved you emotionally, the deeper a belief was ingrained about what you perceived at the time.
 In this way, some people adopted positive beliefs about relationships—that relationships are a positive joyful experience; while others adopted the opposite—that relationships are a symphony of heartbreak.
-Depending on the nature of your beliefs, you experience varying degrees of either joy or despair in your relationship because everyone is your mirror.
+Depending on the nature of your beliefs, you experience varying degrees of either joy or despair in your relationship because everyone is indeed your mirror.

-If your relationship experiences have been difficult to date you have probably surrendered yourself to the negative belief that relationships are difficult or that you are useless in relationships or some variation thereof.
+If your relationship experiences have been difficult to date you have probably surrendered yourself to the limiting or negative belief that relationships are difficult or that you are useless in relationships or some variation thereof.
 And so you believe that the only relationship secret out there is luck, timing or Divine Will.
 These beliefs become part of your belief system and by declaring them true even if they are not objective facts, you continue to attract the same relationships.
 And once more you can't help but wonder why what started with such hope, has again ended with no hope at all, never quite realising that your relationships are reflecting those very beliefs back to you.
 You may have never realised that you are the common denominator.
-Since everyone is your mirror, it can be no other way.
+Even so, since everyone is your mirror, it can be no other way.

 In all your relationships there has always only been one common denominator—YOU.
 Whoever the person is you have next to you, no matter how many times you change him or her, the fundamentals of your relationship will remain unchanged (albeit to varying degrees) because they are simply mirroring you.
 It can be no other way.
 This realisation may frustrate you at first and you may even reject the truth that everyone is your mirror.
 However, you will quickly come to see it as good news because it means that you too can enjoy a loving relationship that previously seemed out of reach.
 To do so, the only person you need to change is yourself.
-Be the change you want to experience in your relationships—change, not on the outside but the inside.
+Be the change you want to experience in your relationships—change, not on the outside but on the inside.